mrdav30/MEANcore/README.md

 ## Development server

-Run `npm start:dev` for a dev server.
+Run `npm run start:dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 You should not use `ng serve` directly, as it does not use the backend express configuration.